hva-lol/Devanagri_OCR/README.md

 The dataset contains 92,000 images of handwritten hindi characters belonging to 46 classes.
 The data is splitted into training set(85%) and test set(15%).
 The images are of size 32x32 in .png format.

 # Architecture
-The architecture involves four CNN layers followed by 3 fully connected layer.
+The architecture involves four CNN layers followed by 3 fully connected layers.
 The final layers using softmax function helps to provide the most probable answer.

 # Implementation Details
 Loss function- Categorical Cross entropy